-Relocate path away from property boundaries to open views along path.
-This will help to reduce cyclist/pedestrian conflict and to improve safety and passive surveillance.
+Investigate opportunities to relocate path away from property boundaries to improve safety.
+Relignment to remove blind corners will help to reduce cyclist/pedestrian conflict and to improve safety and passive surveillance.
 The path may need to be partially boardwalk structure depending on detailed assessment.

-- If path relocation not supported by DBCA, the following management actions need to be undertaken to address safety issues: - Under-prune vegetation adjacent the path to open views; - Restrict new planting of large shrubs (1-3m) within 5 metres of the path, and - Consider conservation fencing where path abuts fragile ecological areas.
+- If path relocation not supported by DBCA, the following management actions need to be undertaken to address safety issues: - Under-prune vegetation adjacent the path to open views; - Restrict new planting of large shrubs (1-3m) within 5 metres of the path and, - Consider conservation fencing where path abuts fragile ecological areas.